ESCAPlSM/ESCAPlSM/README.md

   hi my name is **friday**<sub>or atlas</sub>. i am *17*yo male and i like phighting, ultrakill, and transformers. <sub>roblox and phighting fandoms iwec. the ship discourse and drama that erupts there is just crazy.</sub>

-  i'm very awkward, sorry. i tend to avoid big crowds in ponytown, or chatting with new people-my online activity flucuates a lot, but i'm usually found with my friend, [saturday](https://github.com/cutieache).
+  i'm very awkward, sorry. i tend to avoid big crowds in ponytown, and distance myself-my online activity flucuates a lot, but i'm usually found with my friend, [saturday](https://github.com/cutieache). don't let this stop you from interacting though, i try my best to respond to everyone. ^_^

   c+h is okay, w2i recommended.